ZekariyasT/ZekariyasT/README.md

 <h1>Hi 👋, I'm Zekariyas Tesfaye</h1>
-<p> I am a passionate Software Developer & COO at Nexus Labs, dedicated to leveraging cutting-edge technologyto create innovative solution With a strong background in Flutter, Machine Learning, Python, React.js, and Next.js, I specialize in building scalable and efficient applications. </p>
+<p> I am a passionate Software Developer & COO at Nexus Labs, dedicated to leveraging cutting-edge technology to create innovative solutions With a strong background in Flutter, Machine Learning, Python, React.js, and Next.js, I specialize in building scalable and efficient applications. </p>

 <h2>💡 What I Do  </h2>
-<p>🔹Software Development – Expertise in Flutter for mobile apps, along with React.js & Next.js for web applications.</br>
+<p>🔹Software Development – Expertise in Flutter for mobile apps, React.js & Next.js for web applications.</br>
-🔹 Machine Learning & AI – Strong foundation in Python, focusing on AI-driven solutions. </br> 🔹 Cybersecurity & Networking – Aspiring to deepen my knowledge in Computer Systems, Networks, and Security.  </br>
+🔹 Machine Learning & AI – Strong foundation in Python, focusing on AI-driven solutions. </br> 🔹 Cybersecurity & Networking – Aspiring to deepen my knowledge of Computer Systems, Networks, and Security.  </br>
 🔹 Leadership – Serving as COO at Nexus Labs, driving technology innovation and strategy. </p>

 <h2>🚀 Languages and Tools I Use</h2>